walletgate/eudi-sdk/README.md

 ## Handling Rate Limits

-Starter keys are rate‑limited (60 req/min per key) with a monthly quota.
+Free tier keys are rate‑limited with a monthly quota.
 The SDK surfaces 429 details and lets you hook a callback:

 ```ts
 const eudi = new WalletGate({